Skip to main content

 It is not the role of the consensus engine to define the state or the validity of transactions.
 Generally, transactions are handled by the consensus engine in the form of []bytes, and relayed to the application via the ABCI to be decoded and processed.
 At keys moments in the networking and consensus processes (e.g. beginning of a block, commit of a block, reception of an unconfirmed transaction, ...), the consensus engine emits ABCI messages for the state-machine to act on.

-Developers building on top of the Cosmos SDK need not implement the ABCI themselves, as BaseApp comes with a built-in implementation of the interface.
+Developers building on top of the Cosmos SDK don't need to implement the ABCI themselves, as BaseApp comes with a built-in implementation of the interface.
 Let us go through the main ABCI messages that BaseApp implements:

 Prepare Proposal